YashGoyal06/SKIN-LESIONS/README.md

    npm run dev
    ```

-4. **Access the Application**
+4. **Run locally**
-   - Open your browser and navigate to `http://localhost:3000`
+   - Open your browser and navigate to http://localhost:3000
-   - The backend API will be running on `http://localhost:5000`
+   - The backend API will be running on http://localhost:5000
 ---

 ## 🔧 Technology Stack